szogyenyid/git-hooks/README.md

 ### Validate branch naming

-Should be pre-commit to prevent the creation of a wrongly named branch.
+Should be pre-push to prevent the pushing of a wrongly named branch to remote.

 ```bash
 local_branch="$(git rev-parse --abbrev-ref HEAD)"